apioo/psx/doc/design/request_lifecycle.rst

 Middleware
 ----------

-In PSX an middleware must be either an FilterInterface or callable i.e. the most basic "hello world" example would be:
+In PSX a middleware must be either a FilterInterface or callable i.e. the most basic "hello world" example would be:

 .. code-block:: php